 All of this shows that minerals in the soil are the source of soil fertility and therefore crop quality and yield.
 Building the soil and balancing the minerals, stimulates the activity of beneficial soil bacteria, microbes, and fungi.
 This increased biological activity is what makes the minerals more and more available to the plant.

-One can split the application over three years (533#/acre each year or 12#/1000 ft.2 per year for the home gardener with an acre of garden space).
+One can split the application over three years (533#/acre each year or 12#/1000 ft.2 per year for the home gardener with 1000 ft.2 of garden space).
 You may not get the same results in the first year, but they will be far better than a Phosphorous deficient soil.

 What is important to remember when you are skeptical about the quantities of minerals needed to balance the soil, is that you are “building the soil” and its fertility for many years to come.

-In Part 2, we’ll explore the importance, function, and sources of macro-minerals needed only in very small amounts — Cobalt, Molybdenum, Selenium, and Silicon — and the vital role they play in soil fertility.
+In Part 2, we’ll explore the importance, function, and sources of trace minerals needed only in very small amounts — Cobalt, Molybdenum, Selenium, and Silicon — and the vital role they play in soil fertility.